OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Impacts of successful CSRF exploits vary greatly based on the privileges of each victim.
 When targeting a normal user, a successful CSRF attack can compromise end-user data and their associated functions.
 If the targeted end user is an administrator account, a CSRF attack can compromise the entire web application.
 Using social engineering, an attacker can embed malicious HTML or JavaScript code into an email or website to request a specific 'task URL'.
 The task then executes with or without the user's knowledge, either directly or by using a Cross-Site Scripting flaw.
 For example, see [Samy MySpace Worm](https://en.wikipedia.org/wiki/Samy_(computer_worm)).

-# What's new?

-If you have seen OWASP [old CSRF prevention cheat sheets](https://www.owasp.org/index.php?title=Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet&action=history), you can observe that a lot has changed in this newer version.
-One of the major changes is that the “Verifying same origin with standard headers” CSRF defense has been moved to the Defense in Depth section, whereas token based mitigation moved to the Primary Defense section (technical reasons for this switch were added under respective sections).
-Multiple new sections (HMAC based token protection, auto CSRF mitigation techniques, login CSRF, not so popular CSRF mitigations and CSRF mitigation myths) were added besides adding new content, removing obsolete content to the existing sections.
-Security issues/caveats associated with each mitigation were also included.

 # Warning: No Cross-Site Scripting (XSS) Vulnerabilities

 [Cross-Site Scripting](https://www.owasp.org/index.php/Cross-Site_Scripting) is not necessary for CSRF to work.
 However, any cross-site scripting vulnerability can be used to defeat all CSRF mitigation techniques available in the market today (except mitigation techniques that involve user interaction and described later in this cheatsheet).
 This is because an XSS payload can simply read any page on the site using an XMLHttpRequest (direct DOM access can be done, if on same page) and obtain the generated token from the response, and include that token with a forged request.
 This technique is exactly how the [MySpace (Samy) worm](https://en.wikipedia.org/wiki/Samy_(computer_worm)) defeated MySpace's anti-CSRF defenses in 2005, which enabled the worm to propagate.